K’ómoks Treaty Negotiations

 Summary of treaty negotiations

-In the years since, K’ómoks, B.C. and Canada have engaged with all levels of government, industry, interest holders, and people in the region on various elements of the proposed treaty.
+In the years since, K’ómoks, B.C. and Canada have engaged with all levels of government, industry, interest holders, and people in the region on various elements of the treaty.
 K’ómoks has worked closely with its local government partners to invest in shared services and regional economic development.
-During this time, B.C. and Canada have also continued their engagement in Crown consultation with neighbouring and overlapping First Nations as the negotiations progressed.
+During this time, B.C. and Canada have also continued to consult with neighbouring First Nations as the negotiations progressed.

-- Ensure Aboriginal rights are recognized and not extinguished and describe how K’ómoks rights will be exercised
+- Ensure Aboriginal rights are recognized and not extinguished or modified, and describe how K’ómoks rights will be exercised

-- Lay out negotiated approaches to self governance, and confirm land parcels totalling approximately 34.6 km2 (3,460 hectares or 8,550 acres) to be owned and governed by K’ómoks, with an ability for K’ómoks to purchase and add up to 15.92 km2 (1,592 hectares or 3,934 acres) of additional land over time
+- Lay out negotiated approaches to self governance, and confirm land parcels totalling approximately 34.42 km2 (3,442 hectares or 8,505 acres) to be owned and governed by K’ómoks, with an ability for K’ómoks to purchase and add up to 15.92 km2 (1,592 hectares or 3,934 acres) of pre-approved additional land over time

 - Address existing interests and tenures on proposed treaty lands (interest-holders have been engaged on the proposed approach to their tenure or interest)